photoprism/photoprism-docs/docs/user-guide/library/import.md

 will automatically be deleted from the *import* folder.
 This will save storage if you don't want to keep them as backup, or for any other reason.

+#### Automatic Import ####
+The Importer is triggered automatically 15 Minutes after the import folder has been edited via WebDAV.
+15 Minutes is the default value, it can be changed using the respective [config option](../../getting-started/config-options.md).